Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 6-10 | You may ask the temple for assistance dealing with a problem or for political / social support | You recieve the effects of the Sanctuary Spell with a duration of 24 Hours
 11-15 | You receive DM inspiration (Unless you already have one) | You recieve the benefits from the Protection from Evil and Good Spell for 1 Hour
 16-20 | Blessing of Tongues, you have gained the honour of speaking your god's word.
 For the duration of your next quest your voice changes to be more like your gods and you are under the effect of the tongues spell.
-21+ | You may cast any cleric spell 1 time for 1 spell slot lower over the next 24 hours | You recieve the effects of the Aid spell cast at a spell level equal to your level divided by 4 (Minimum 2)
+21+ | Over the next 24 hour, you may cast any cleric spell once as if you have it prepared and the spell slot consumed is 1 level lower than its usual cost (minimum of 1). | You recieve the effects of the Aid spell cast at a spell level equal to your level divided by 4 (Minimum 2)
 Nat 20 | Fated to live, you have gained the favour of your god.
 For your next quest you have advantage on death saving throws | N/A

 # Credit